Xunnamius/eslint-plugin-import/docs/rules/order.md

 }
 ```

-This example will fail the rule check:
+This will fail the rule check:

 ```ts
 import type A from "fs";